johnfairh/site/ruby_swiftpm.md

 Other Ruby version managers exit.
 Presumably these do not install into paths involving `rbenv`.

+On Linux & macOS homebrew, the headers end up in `prefix/ruby-x.y.z`.
+Debian puts the arch headers in `prefix/arch/ruby-x.y.z`.

-All this means is that the ruby umbrella header file and include directories can be in various places depending on how the user's machine is set up.
+All this means is that the ruby umbrella header file and include directories can be in various places depending on how the user's machine is set up and what version of Ruby they want to run against.

 For the system Ruby, the header files are shipped as part of Xcode rather than MacOS, in `$(xcrun --show-sdk-path --sdk macosx)/System/Library/Frameworks/Ruby.framework/Headers`.
-Apple have munged the platform-specific include dir
+Apple have munged the arch-specific include dir
 (`ruby/config.h`) into the main one.

 And that `xcrun` could give different answers on different machines.